safe-global/safe-core-sdk/playground/README.md

 yarn build
 ```

 Update the config inside the scripts you want to execute and run the following commands for each of them.
+There are 2 ways to configure the input parameters of the scripts:

+- Environment files are located in each folder with the necessary configuration.
+In this case, rename the `.env-sample` file to `.env` and update the values based on the comments inside.
+- Set the values directly in the script file, following the comments provided there.

+### `protocol-kit`

 #### Deploy a Safe